dnwin/surved-api/README.md

 ###### Installation
 * Clone the repository
 * Install modules using `npm install`
+* Configure the `.env` file in root to set your JWTsecret, port, and environment variables.
 * Start app with `npm start`

 ###### Setting up Mysql